matfournier/presentations/purescript-intro.md

 foo :: Int -> String
 foo x = show (x + 1)  -- we get back a string, but we haven't printed to console

+getUserInput :: IO String -- I don't get back a string, I get a string stuffed
+                          -- stuffed in an IO

 ```

 So it's no side-effects, *unless explicitly stated*